 You can always check with a manufacturer if you are unsure of the grade of the fabric you are considering.

 When selecting a fabric that will hold up in your setting you will want to choose by its strength.
 This is determined by how it rates on the double rub test.
 This test is a back and forth motion on the fabric that approximates the wear and tear that happens when furniture is sat upon.
 3,000 double rubs equal one year’s worth of use.

 If a fiber holds up to more than 15,000 double rubs it is classified as HD or heavy duty.
 It’s thicker than most fabrics and a good choice for high traffic.
 30,000 or more double rubs is considered ideal.
 Commercial grade is 100,000 to 250,000 and you will find some that are even higher!

 If durability is your main concern you may want to consider vinyl, leather, or even mesh options:

-- If you do choose one of these options keep in mind that they each have their own cleaning process that you will want to follow to ensure your furniture is not damaged and always looks its best.
+Note: If you do choose one of these options to keep in mind that they each have their own cleaning process that you will want to follow to ensure your furniture is not damaged and always looks its best.

 When selecting your upholstery you want to keep in mind that office furniture should echo the character and purpose of your company, as well as the people who work there.
 Spend some time planning out your purchase because it will be an investment you will live with for years to come and will influence the first impression you make on your customers.
 Get some advice from experts or even friends.
 Many companies, such as Beyond The Office Door, will allow you to order fabric samples so you know what you will end up with.
 Don’t be afraid to use this option, because you will want to know ahead of time how the fabric will look under your lighting, which may be different than how it looks in a store or showroom.
 This is also important when ordering fabric online, because samples may look different depending on your computer monitor.
 The best bet is to get a fabric swatch in your hand, to view in your office setting.